nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 As part of the application process, both parties must provide some information that goes into the record.
 Some of the details that you’ll need to provide when applying for a license include:

-In addition, couples may need to provide supporting documents such as a birth certificate, passport, or a valid driver's license.
+In addition, couples may need to provide a copy of supporting documents such as a birth certificate, passport, or a valid driver’s license.
 Although parties can remarry after a divorce, applications for a license are only permitted six months after the court issues a divorce decree.

 Step 3.
 Submit the Application and pay the fee

-Marriage license applications are processed at the County Clerk's office.
+Marriage license applications are processed at the County Clerk’s office.
 While some counties permit unscheduled walk-in applications, others may require advanced appointments.
+Applicants may need to visit the county clerk’s office in person to submit their application in certain counties.
 Marriage licenses cost an average of $25.00.
-Acceptable payment options may include cash, credit card, or checks.
+Acceptable payment options may include cash, credit cards, or checks.
 Nebraska has no waiting period for marriage licenses, which means couples can get married the same day the license is issued.
 Marriage licenses remain valid for a year, after which they expire.

-Note: Marriage officiants do not have to be certified or resident in the state to perform the wedding.
+Note: Marriage officiants must not be certified or residents of the state to perform the wedding.

 Access to marriage records depends on the type of records.
 For instance, anyone can obtain public information from a marriage license.
 The names and ages of license applicants are published several days after an application in the Daily Record.
-However, access to certified copies of a marriage is more restricted.
+However, access to a certified copy of a marriage certificate is more restricted.
 Only persons named on the certificate (spouses) and direct family relations like parents may obtain such marriage records.
-To obtain a certified Nebraska marriage record, you'll need to provide some related information, such as the full name of the bride and groom, the month, day, and year of marriage, and the county where the license was issued.
+To request a certified copy of a Nebraska marriage record, you’ll need to provide the necessary information, such as the full name of the bride and groom, the month, day, and year of marriage, and the county where the license was issued.
 You may also need to provide a reason for the request.

 Nebraska Vital Records